Memoirs Illustrating the History of Jacobinism

-Barruel's Memoirs are considered to be one of the founding documents of the right-wing interpretation of the French Revolution.
-They became popular immediately after they were published and were read and commented on by most of the important literary and political journals of the day.
-The four volumes of the text were published in a number of languages and created a debate about the role of the philosophes, their ideas, and the Enlightenment in the French Revolution.
-They remained in print well into the 20th century and contributed to the historical interpretation of the late 18th century in France.
-The success of Barruels work is testimony to the anti-philosophical discourse that spread in the aftermath of the revolution.
-Barruel left behind a construction of the Enlightenment that was destined to influence subsequent interpretations.
-He wound accusations tightly around his foes and tied them into positions from which they could not escape.
-The text created a link between the Enlightenment and the Revolution and this connection remains a topic of historical debate.
+Barruel's Memoirs are representative of the criticism of the philosophes and the Enlightenment that spread throughout Europe in reaction to the Revolution.
+It was immediately popular, and was read and commented on by most of the important literary and political journals of the day.
+It was published in a number of languages and remained in print well into the 20th century, stirring debate about the role of the philosophes, their ideas, and the Enlightenment in the Revolution.
+Barruel wound accusations tightly around his foes and tied them firmly into compromising positions.
+The work is considered one of the founding documents of the right-wing interpretation of 18th century French history, closely linking the Englightenment and the Revolution, a connection which remains a topic of historical debate.